 Figure out what you'll use it for

-Some of you may be able to afford a $700 machine, but for those looking for something around the $300-range, you may have to pay closer attention to what sort of programmes you'll be running.
+Some of you may be able to afford a $700 machine, but for those looking for something around the $300 or $400-range, you may have to pay closer attention to what sort of programmes you'll be running.

-If you plan on sticking to Microsoft Office, Google Docs and other basic productivity software, you won't need an Intel i7-550U processor and 16 gigabytes of RAM.
+If you plan on sticking to Microsoft Office, Google Docs and other basic productivity software, you won't need an Intel i7-12700KF processor and 32 gigabytes of RAM.
 For those of you who aren't familiar with hardware - these components can be quite expensive, and are often catered to hard-core gamers, video production editors and so forth.

 Lightweight and durable